Chair’s Introduction

 Approval levels for authorisation of expenditure are at set levels and cascaded through the management structure with any expenditure in excess of pre-defined levels requiring approval from the executive Directors and selected senior managers.

-There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics, information security, whistleblowing, anti-bribery and corruption, anti-slavery and human trafficking along with monitoring of mandatory employee training and policy acknowledgement for key areas.
-This is referred to in the ESG Statement section of the 2023 Annual Report.
+There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics, information security, whistleblowing, anti-corruption and bribery, anti-slavery and human trafficking along with monitoring of mandatory employee training and policy acknowledgement for key areas.
+This is referred to in the ESG Statement section of the Annual Report.

 Audit Committee: role, responsibilities and activities during the year